-When it comes to women in finance, truth be told the industry is still fighting some battles against the ‘old boys’ club’ image.
+When it comes to women in finance, the industry is still fighting a battle against the "old boys’ club" image.

 The numbers still aren’t fantastic.
-There’s a bit of a way to go before we see more equality in the amount of women appointed in senior business positions.
-Maria Miller, minister for women, has warned that “companies need to be honest about the fact that their dominant culture is not neutral—it is white, male, heterosexual”.
-There’s been slow progress in the appointment of women in senior executive positions, despite the rise in their promotion to non-executive director roles.
+There’s a way to go before we see more equality in the amount of women appointed in senior business positions.
+Maria Miller, Chair of Women and Equalities Select Committee and MP for Basingstoke, has warned that “companies need to be honest about the fact that their dominant culture is not neutral—it is white, male, heterosexual”.
+There has been slow progress in the appointment of women in senior executive positions, despite the rise in their promotion to non-executive director roles.

-However, this doesn’t mean that progress isn’t been made.
-Women are certainly present in the finance industry: Christine Lagarde is the MD of the IMF for example, and Inga Beale is the first ever female CEO of Lloyd's (it’s only taken 350 years!).
-Government statistics published in March 2014 state that the UK is on course to hit a government target of 25% female membership of FTSE 100 boards by the end of 2015.
+However, this doesn’t mean that progress hasn't been made.
+Women are certainly present in the finance industry: Christine Lagarde, for example, is the managing director of the International Monetary Fund, and during her recent tenure as CEO of Lloyd's, Inga Beale significantly modernised the bank.
+Government statistics published in March 2018 show that the UK's female membership of FTSE 100 boards now stands at a record 29%, up from 20% in 2014.
 Slowly but surely, it’s heading in the right direction!

-What does it mean for female school leavers and graduates?
+What does this mean for female school leavers and graduates?

-The finance industry is making efforts to change its culture each day along with changes to industry regulation.
-This makes diversity one of the key concepts for improvement.
+The finance industry is making efforts to change its culture every day, along with changes to industry regulation.
+This makes diversity one of the key areas for improvement.
 The exciting news is that there is plenty going on within the industry to encourage bright female school leavers and graduates to aspire to a top career in finance, banking or accountancy.

-Some of the UK’s (and world's) biggest banks, professional services firms and finance firms are reaching out to female students with a bunch of new initiatives, talent academies and events, looking to find the female leaders of the firm.
+Some of the UK’s—and the world's—biggest banks, professional services firms, and finance firms are reaching out to female students with a bunch of new initiatives, talent academies, and events, looking to find female leaders for the firm.

-As a female student with a real interest in finance, there are now schemes available which will allow you to shadow a female leader in a company, network with top women in a business to find out more about what they do and how they got there, and even funding opportunities available from some institutions to help young women to fulfil their ambitions in the industry.
-Opportunities for events are publicised on company websites, and are quite often open to female students from any year or degree discipline.
+As a female student with a real interest in finance, there are now schemes available which will allow you to shadow a female leader in a company, network with top women in a business to find out more about what they do, and there are even funding opportunities available from some institutions to help young women to fulfil their ambitions.
+Opportunities for events are publicised on company websites, and they are quite often open to female students from any year or degree discipline.

-For university students, many finance societies now have women in business branches too.
-There may well be more chances to network with employers through the course of university with these organisations.
+For university students, many finance societies now have branches for women in business.
+There will likely be many chances to network with employers through the course of university through these organisations.

 Women in business initiatives and membership organisations

-In the finance industry itself there are now a number of organisations across the UK and the world which work to promote women in business both of a national and international basis.
-There’s tons of activity that goes on here to raise awareness; from conferences, forums and annual awards to campaigns and promoting awareness through research and writing articles and reports.
+In the finance industry itself, there are now a number of organisations across the UK and the world which work to promote women in business, both on a national and international basis.
+There is tons of activity that goes on here to raise awareness: from conferences, forums, and annual awards to research, articles, and reports promoting awareness.

 Some not-for-profit organisations you may well encounter and even get involved with if you enter a finance career are:

-There are also women in business sections in national publications too, which shed light on women’s experiences, statistics and progress in the industry.
+There are also sections for women in business in national publications, which shed light on women’s experiences, statistics, and progress in the industry.

-All round, there’s plenty going on to shift the old boys and bring in the new generations.
+All round, there’s plenty going on to change the "old boys" stereotype and to bring in the new generations.